Carter-Boucher/Mountain/README.md

 This project implements a 2D Perlin Noise and ridged multifractal function to render mountain terrain.

 Graphics are done in c++ and openGL.
+Phong shading model used.

 Code outputs:
 ### Triangle Mesh Render